 The Difference Between White coffee and Regular Coffee

-As earlier mentioned white coffee has a distinctive taste compared to the regular coffee.
+As mentioned earlier white coffee has a distinctive taste compared to regular coffee.
 The other main difference are as highlighted below.

-Lets not forget that another major factor that determines acidity in coffee is the origin of the bean.
-Coffee bean grown in low altitude tend to be less acidic.
+Another factor that determines acidity in coffee is the origin of the bean.
+Coffee beans grown in low altitudes tend to be less acidic.